Robert Mugabe: Thousands gather for Zimbabwe's ex-leader | DW | 14.09.2019

 On Friday, the two parties agreed that Mugabe would be buried in a ceremony at the National Heroes Acre in 30 days after a mausoleum is built for the former leader.

-The cemetery is a national monument for the country's liberation war, and more than 130 Zimbabwean national figures are buried in black marble tombs at the cemetery, which sits on a hilltop overlooking Harare.
+The cemetery is a national monument for the country's liberation war.
+More than 130 Zimbabwean national figures are buried in black marble tombs at the site, which sits on a hilltop overlooking Harare.

 "Today, let us put aside our differences and come together as we remember the past and look to the future as one proud, independent and free nation," Mnangagwa wrote on Twitter on Saturday.